 that Doha would be the permanent location of the society.

-or would like to contribute to the study of the History of Islamic
+to contribute to the study of the History of Islamic Medicine.

-to receiving support and help from our fellow scholars and researchers
+forward to receiving support and help from our fellow scholars and

-will be able (Insha Allah) to achieve our aims for the benefit of
+we will be able (Insha Allah) to achieve our aims for the benefit of

-mankind through bringing to light the virtues of this vast
+mankind through bringing to light the virtues of this vast heritage.

 The founding members of the society